mosowaz/terraform-azurerm-service-principal/service_principal/_doc.md

 use_certificate = false
 ```
 ## Note
-The user principal assigning the API permissions to the newly provisioned Service Principal must have a `Global Administrator` role\
+The user principal assigning the API permissions to the newly created Service Principal must have a `Global Administrator` role\
 or `Application.ReadWrite.All` and `Directory.ReadWrite.All` API permission assigned to a Service Principal to successfully assign those permissions for newly created Service Principals.\
 Then, go to the portal to explicitly grant `admin consent` to the Service Principal.